rupor-github/fb2mobi/README.md

 This program is based on fb2conv program published by dnkorpushov on [the-ebook.org](http://www.the-ebook.org/forum/viewtopic.php?t=28447&postdays=0&postorder=asc&start=0) site.

 Original program (being Python 2) did not work well under Windows when non-russian system codepage was selected for non-Unicode programs.
-In order to improve the situation I had to port it to Python 3 (3.5.1 at the moment).
+In order to improve the situation I had to port it to Python 3.
 As I am only using it as a companion converter from [MyHomeLib](http://home-lib.net/) it lost number of features and gained some bug fixes...

 Here is brief list of changes: